kaurn6538/Python-challenge/README.md

 2. Run the budget_analysis.py file to perform the budget analysis
 3. Run the election_analysis.py file to perform the election analysis
 # Data Files
-• [budget_data.csv](about:blank): Contains the budget data for the analysis
+• budget_data.csv: Contains the budget data for the analysis
-• election_results.txt: Contains the election results data for the analysis
+• election_results.csv: Contains the election results data for the analysis
 # License
 This project is licensed under the MIT License.
 Contact If you have any questions or suggestions, feel free to reach out to me at kaurnancy4040@gmail.com.